Luming-L/ProjectNew/Reference/Houle.md

 # Whether recurrently mutated regions are associated with PRDM9 expression in tumors
-We want to know wether recurrently mutated regions where have mutations in all samples may affect PRDM9 expression.
-If there is a association, genes in this regions may
+We want to know wether recurrently mutated regions where have mutations in all samples are associated with  PRDM9 expression.
+If there is a association, genes in this regions may affect PRDM9 expression.
-Somatic mutations may affect PRDM9 expression.
-The mutations in which gene may affect the expression of PRDM9.
-We need regions where SNVs cluster across all samples, because they are comparable.
 ## input
 PRDM9 expression level
 Reccuently mutated regions: First we select regions where at least 2 SNVs were located with 100bp from each other across all tumor samples.
 Then we concentrate on regions that have at least one mutation in 5% samples.